CPLN-680-Spring-2022/ChiZhang_OverbuiltRetail/README.md

 Chi Zhang, Candiadte MUSA 2022
 ## Background
-According to the data from Yingshang.com, the number of shopping centers opened or to be opened in Shanghai will be as high as 418.
-For 2020, The area of shopping centers per person(ASCPP) is 0.97, meanwhile the number of America is 2.15.
-Based on the demand model of shopping centers, the demand area is influenced by the residential consumption capabilities.
-Therefore, in fact, the supply area of shopping centers in Shanghai is almost 3 times of the supply in the United States.
-Instead of constructing new shopping centers to stimulate the market, it is more important to focus on the stock market and avoid overbuilding.
+At present, number of shopping centers opened or to be opened in Shanghai will be as high as 419.
+For 2020, The area of shopping centers per person is 0.97m2.
+Both count and area of malls are dramatically increasing since 2009.
+Considering the climbing vacancy from 2019 to recent, the retail market in Shanghai is oversupplied, which follows with the high operating loss risk and value mismatch of location and operation.
-## Goals
+## Goals & Values
+- Finding out shopping centers with operating loss risk with gravity model and real estate finance formulas.
+The results are tested with social media data.2) Mismatch of operation value and location value.
+- Analyzing mismatch of operation and location value with entropy weight method and regression model For the researcher, this paper explores a creative application of gravity model and fills a research gap in quantifying operating loss risks.
+For the government, the quantified results can be considered as an influence factor before implementation of land use planning and urban regeneration./
 This research aims to use econometric model to validate if shopping center overbuilt exists in Shanghai.
 For the over-developed districts, a regression model is built to identify surplus shopping centers with investment potential for future regeneration or redevelopment.
 ## Folders
 - See `/raw_data` for identified datasets: